DataBiosphere/azul/.github/pull_request_template.md

 - [ ] PR is not a draft
 - [ ] Ticket is in *Review requested* column
-- [ ] Requested review from system administrator
+- [ ] PR is awaiting requested review from system administrator
 - [ ] PR is assigned to only the system administrator